EVALUATION OF LAXATIVE ACTIVITY OF VARIOUS FRUIT EXTRACTS OF ANETHUM GRAVEOLENS L.HTML Full Text

 - Leung AY and Foster S: Encyclopedia of common natural ingredients used in food, drugs and cosmetics.
 New York, John Wiley and Sons 1996.

-- Yazdanparast R and Bahramikia S: Evaluation of the effect of Anethum graveolens crude extracts on serum lipids and lipoproteins profiles in hypercholesterolaemic rats.
+- Yazdanparast R and Bahramikia S: Evaluation of the effect of Anethum graveolens crude extracts on serum lipids and lipoproteins profiles in hypercholesterolemic rats.
 DARU 2008; 16(2): 88-94.

 - Ishikawa TM, Kudo M and Kitajima J: Water-soluble constituents of dill.
 Chem Pharm Bull 2002; 55: 501-507.

 - Kaur GJ and Arora DS: Bioactive potential of Anethum graveolens, Foeniculum vulgare and Trachyspermum ammi belonging to the family Umbelliferae - Current status.
-Journal of Medicinal Plants Research 2010; 4(2): 87-94.
+J of Medicinal Plants Research 2010; 4(2): 87-94.

 - Chahal KK, Monika, Kataria D and Singh R: Antifungal potential of dill seed essential oil and its constituents.
 Indian Journal of Ecology 2016; 43(S-2): 903-906.